How Do Solar Systems Work?

 You may have heard solar systems be referred to as Photovoltaic or PV systems.
 This is the name for the scientific process that occurs when the solar panels harvest the sunlight and convert it into electricity.
 This makes solar panels the second essential component of a solar system.
 Photovoltaic cells make up the panels and energy can be produced directly from them.
 When sunshine hits the PV cell (in the panels), the UV cells (protons) from the sun charge the electrons in the cell and cause them to create a flow, generating electricity.
 This is what is called the “Photovoltaic effect”.

 Solar panels are classed according to their rated power output (in watts).
 This rating is the amount of power the solar panel would be expected to produce in 1 peak sun hour.
 Different geographical locations receive different quantities of average peak sun hours per day.
-In Australia, the figures range from as low as 3 in Tasmania to over 6 in sections of QLD, NT and WA.
+In Australia, the figures range from as low as 5 in Melbourne to 9 in sections of the NT and WA.

 In Western Australia, the highest solar energy generated during the day is usually from 10am to 3pm.
 Read more about Seasons and Panel Efficiency.
 Panel directions and the type of household’s various orientations generally best suit are given below:

-North / North-West Facing Panels: West facing panels generate the most amount of power in the afternoon, due to the sun setting in the west and will obtain all of the afternoon sun.
-West panels may produce 5-12% less electricity compared to if your panels were installed on the north facing roof, so this is the next best alternative.
-West facing is best for households utilising more energy in the afternoons than in the mornings, e.g. when you get home from work.
+North / North-West Facing Panels: West facing panels generate the most amount of power in the afternoon, because the sun sets in the west and is exposed to the afternoon sun.
+West facing panels may produce 5-12% less electricity compared to north facing panels, so this is the next best alternative.
+West facing panels assist households to utilise more solar energy in the afternoons.

 East and West split Panels: Directly east and direct west facing roof may produce around 12% less than north facing panels.
-The east/west split does have the advantage of producing power all morning on the east side, all afternoon on the west side with for most months of the year, having all the panels getting hit by the sun during the midday.
+The east/west split does have the advantage of producing power all morning on the east side, while doing the same in the afternoon on the west side for most months of the year.
 This will help with a constant number of panels producing throughout the day from sun rise to sunset instead of a heavy concentration for north panels in the middle of the day.

 South Facing Panels: As Australia is so far south of the equator, south facing panels are the least ideal.
 In the summer time when the sun is directly above your house, south panels may produce just as much power as the north panels.
-But outside of these months, such as spring, autumn and especially winter, the south panels will more than likely produce very little to no power.
-Typically, south facing panels will produce up to 30% less a year.
+But outside of these months, such as spring, autumn and especially winter, the south panels will more likely produce very little to no power.